My “PIP” experience

 Published July 27, 2022

 ”PIP” stands for performance improvement plan.
 It's not an unfamiliar word for people working in tech, especially those who works for big tech companies.
-There are a lot of horror stories about it online, though I’m not particularly familiar or interested about them, I don’t plan to make the word sounds more scary as well.
+There are a lot of horror stories about it online, though I’m not particularly familiar with or interested about them, I don’t plan to make the word sounds more scary as well.

 As Naval points out,